JspBack/bydgoszcz-city-project/README.md

 # bydgoszc-city-project

+- This project primarily built for mobile devices.

 **Environment files**

 - There's an `example.env` in the repo root.
 Copy or rename it to `.env` when running services locally or when using Docker Compose.